anoma/anoma/docs/src/explore/design/dkg.md

 is persisted by this state machine.
 We describe the  appropriate action for each of the above transactions.

- - `Deal`: Each validator adds every deal message it receives to the state machine and when the threshold is reached, the state machine says that it is ready for aggregation.
+ - `Deal`: Each validator adds every verified deal message it observes to the DKG state machine and when the threshold is reached, the state machine says that it is ready for aggregation.
 The subsequent block proposer asks the DKG state machine to perform the aggregation.
-If successful, it adds an `Aggregate` message to the block it is proposing.
+It then adds an `Aggregate` message to the block it is proposing.
-   The includes the aggregations as wells as  the PVSS transcripts and is added tto the block header.
-Otherwise, a `Complain` transaction is added to the proposed block along with the PVSS transcripts that it attempted to aggregate.
- - `Aggregate`: This simply needs to be verified and the resulting key added to the DKG state machine instance along with the input PVSS transcripts.
+ - `Aggregate`: This simply needs to be verified and the resulting key added to the DKG state machine instance.
+Since every validator should aggregate the PVSS shares, verification is simply checking that their result equals that in the aggregate transaction.
 If validation of the aggregated key fails, the proposed block is rejected.
- - `Complain`: Each validator verifies the validity of each of the included PVSS transcripts.
-They slash those validators who authored invalid transcripts.
-If none are invalid, the block proposer is in error and the block should be rejected. __TBD: We could also slash the block proposer__

 While every validator must send and react to `Deal` messages, `Aggregate` / `Complain` messages must be made by the current block proposer if their current DKG